DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/temp.md

 }
 ```

+And that's it!
 We try it out and get the same result as before, so we know it's working!

 ![screen shot](/images/blog/http-interceptor/screen-shot9.png)

+Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.

+Keep on developing!